 Sugar waxing is one of those things I always swore I would never try.
-I chalk it up to one too many botched eyebrow waxes as a teen.
-Or maybe it's just the thought of burning myself with melted sugar that doesn't sit well with me.
+I chalk it up to one too many botched eyebrow waxes as a teen—or maybe it's just the thought of burning myself with melted sugar that doesn't sit well with me.

-While the thought of ripping my hair out by the root doesn't exactly excite me, not shaving my legs for a couple weeks totally does.
-So I looked fear in the face, gathered up the ingredients and gave it a whirl.
+While the thought of ripping my hair out by the root doesn't exactly thrill me, not having to shave my legs for a couple of weeks totally does.
+So I went ahead and looked fear in the face, gathered up the ingredients, and gave it a whirl.

 How to Make Sugar Wax